AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

        Do_Something (X);
     end Use_Ghost;

-When compiling this example, the the compiler flags the use of ``X_Init`` as illegal, but more complex cases of interference between ghost and normal code may sometimes only be detected when you run GNATprove.
+When compiling this example, the compiler flags the use of ``X_Init`` as illegal, but more complex cases of interference between ghost and normal code may sometimes only be detected when you run GNATprove.

 Ghost Functions